Best General Liability Insurance Companies for Small Businesses in Virginia

 Thimble offers a unique on-demand coverage model available in Virginia.
 Businesses can purchase GL coverage by the hour, day, month or year and pause coverage when not working.
 This flexibility works well for seasonal or project-based operations, especially with online quotes that only take two to three minutes.
 Despite that, coverage ranks last in our analysis because of lower sublimits and limited endorsement options.

 BBB reviews citing 60 to 90-day resolution times for contested claims.
-However, the buying process ranks strong with instant quotes and transparent pricing.
+The buying process ranks strong with instant quotes and transparent pricing.
 Thimble saves Virginia businesses 7% on average with an average monthly rate of $102 monthly and ranks first for businesses in wholesale and distribution, giving them 17% savings.

 Where Thimble performs best: